material-motion/material-motion/languages/README.md

 Motion design terminology is fragmented.
 What some platforms refer to as "incoming easing" is called "ease out" on others.

-The Material Motion uses the following guide to consistently discuss motion across platforms and languages.
+The Material Motion team uses this guide to discuss motion across platforms and languages.

 For our language to be effective, it must enable people to naturally express a complete **thought** that accurately describes an animation.
 Each **thought** begins with an **action** and is followed by a string of **connectors** and **values**.